navindra-bit/BasicWpfCalculator/README.md

 - .NET Framework (WPF-compatible).

 ### To run:
-1. Clone the repository
+1. Clone the repository.
 git clone : https://github.com/navindra-bit/BasicWpfCalculator.git
-2. Open the solution in Visual Studio
+2. Open the solution in Visual Studio.
-3. Build and run the project
+3. Build and run the project.

 ---